 Among other things, this verse refers to the moment that Jesus was conceived

-in Mary’s womb, the fullness of the time.
+in Mary’s womb, referring to the fullness of the time.
 The conception of Jesus Christ in

 Mary’s womb was the summing up of all things in heaven and on earth.
 Had the